 - Echo read (you read a line, then they repeat what you read).

 - Reread your favorite stories.

-- Talk to your child about what they are reading by asking questions.
+- As they get older, talk to your child about what they are reading by asking questions, such as:

 How can I support my child with Phonemic Awareness?

 How can I support my child with Phonics?

 How can I support my child with Fluency?

 How can I support my child with Vocabulary?

 How can I support my child with Comprehension?

 How can I support my child with Writing?